-In simple terms, equity release is a means of retaining ownership of your own home but releasing some your home's value (the equity) that has built up over the years.
-While the traditional method would be a remortgage, based on the value of your home, this is not always possible for those over 50 and possibly experiencing a reduction in their income.
-There is now the option of a lifetime mortgage or a home reversion scheme whereby capital is raised in different ways but not paid off until death or a move into full-time care.
+In simple terms, equity release is a means of retaining ownership of your home but releasing some of your home's value - the equity - that has built up over the years.
+Traditionally, we would do this by remortgaging based on the value of our homes.
+However, this is not always possible for over 50s who are possibly experiencing a reduction in their income.
+There is now the option of a lifetime mortgage or a home reversion scheme whereby capital is raised differently but not repaid until you die or move into full-time care.

-There are many equity release calculators available online that will give you an indication of what may be available.
-However, these will be subject to your financial status.
-You will need to approach an equity release provider for a personalised illustration.
+There are many equity release calculators available online that will indicate what may be available.
+However, equity release deals will still be subject to your financial status.
+Therefore, you must approach an equity release provider for a personalised illustration and quote.

 Popular reasons for equity release

-Many people view equity in their homes as underperforming funds because, at best, they will follow house prices.
-Consequently, as funds perhaps become a little tighter, it can be tempting to release an element of equity from your home.
-The most popular reasons for equity release include:
+Many people view home equity as underperforming funds because, at best, it will follow house prices.
+Consequently, as funds become a little tighter, releasing an element of equity from your home can be tempting.
+There are several popular reasons for considering equity release.

 Garden and home improvements

-A recent survey confirmed that 30% of those looking to release equity from their property did so to fund home/garden improvements.
-In theory, an investment in home/garden improvements should add value to the property in the longer term.
+A recent survey confirmed that 30% of those looking to release equity from their property did so to fund home and garden improvements.
+In theory, an investment in home and garden improvements should add value to the property in the longer term.
 However, it is crucial to take advice from local estate agents.
-Many areas of the UK have a property "price ceiling", which effectively caps house prices in the area.
-Consequently, there might be occasions where the cost of your improvements isn’t reflected in the enhanced property value.
+This is because many areas of the UK have a property "price ceiling", which effectively caps house prices.
+Consequently, there might be occasions where the cost of your home improvements doesn't reflect in the property's value.

 New property purchase

-As a so-called "baby boomers", born between 1946 and 1964, have you benefited from a massive increase in the value of your property?
-Consequently, when approaching/in retirement, there may be an option to release equity from your main residence and use funds to acquire another property or even a holiday home.
-While there are risks with further property investment, the release of equity can create a helpful income stream with the potential for long-term capital appreciation.
+As a "baby boomer" born between 1946 and 1964, have you benefited from a massive increase in property prices?
+If so, and you're approaching, or already in retirement, you could potentially release equity from your house and use the funds to acquire another property or holiday home.
+While there are risks with further property investment, releasing equity can create a helpful income stream with the potential for long-term capital appreciation.

-When acquiring additional properties, it may be useful to take advice regarding potential inheritance tax issues further down the line.
+When acquiring additional properties, it may be helpful to take advice regarding potential inheritance tax issues further down the line.

-Release tax-free cash to pay off mortgage or other debts
+Release tax-free cash to pay off your mortgage or other debts

-It may seem a little bizarre to release equity in your property to pay off your mortgage; how does that work?
-Well, with a lifetime mortgage, you can remortgage part of your property with interest rolled up and repaid to the lender, together with the mortgage capital, upon death or a move into long-term care.
+It may seem a little bizarre to release equity in your property to pay off your mortgage.
+How does that work?
+With a lifetime mortgage, you can remortgage part of your property.
+The interest is rolled up and repaid to the lender, together with the mortgage capital, when you die or move into long-term care.

-Many people also consider equity release to pay off additional debt such as credit cards, personal loans, etc. While the idea of tidying up your finances can reduce long-term financial pressure, it is even more effective with high-interest finance.
+Many consider equity release to pay off additional debt such as credit cards or personal loans.
+While the idea of tidying up your finances can reduce long-term financial pressure, it is even more effective with high-interest finance.
 For example, let's say you have credit card debts with an interest rate of over 20% per year.
-By releasing equity, which will only track property prices at best, you're effectively saving 20% per annum less the remortgaging/lifetime mortgage cost.
+By releasing equity, which will only track property prices at best, you're effectively saving 20% per annum less the remortgaging or lifetime mortgage cost.
 Potentially an advantageous way to use the equity in your property!

 Increase disposable income

-The vast majority of those over 50 will begin to experience a degree of reduced income from employment.
+Most over 50s will experience a degree of reduced income from employment.
 While some of this will be replaced by pension income, overall, it is not uncommon to experience a decline in disposable income.
 Therefore, releasing equity in your property, as a lump sum or bit by bit, can help to shore up your disposable income and improve your standard of living.
 This subject is even more crucial when considering the recent increase in energy costs which will significantly impact many household budgets.

 Helping family members

-Inheritance tax planning should be an integral part of your annual financial review, especially as you move towards retirement and beyond.
+Inheritance tax planning should be integral to your annual financial review, especially as you move towards retirement and beyond.
 In many ways, the inheritance system is flawed; beneficiaries receive funds after your death which may have been more helpful in their early years.
 In addition, many of those approaching retirement may be looking at assisting with further education costs for children and great-grandchildren.

 This can be an incredibly complex area of taxation because there are various "gifts" you can make to loved ones without incurring tax.
 Alternatively, significant payments to family members may attract inheritance tax further down the line.
 So don't forget to take advice!

 As you approach retirement age, you may be eligible for a significant tax-free lump sum from your pension scheme.
-After years of working, saving into your pension, many people will treat themselves to a one-off purchase such as a new car or that dream holiday.
-There are no tax complications with this option, simply withdraw your tax refunds and spend them!
+After years of working and saving into your pension, you may want to treat yourself to a one-off purchase such as a new car or that dream holiday.
+There are no tax complications with this option.
+So withdraw your tax refunds and spend them!

 Are there any age limits on equity release?

-As you can see below, apart from 2019 and 2020, there has been a gradual increase in the everyday working life.
-This trend is likely to take another upward surge due to changes to the UK pension age.
-When you also consider the ever-growing cost of living, many people in their 50s will be working full-time to maintain, let alone enhance their standard of living.
+Other than in 2019 and 2020, there has been a gradual increase in the duration of our working life.
+This trend will likely take another upward surge due to changes to the UK pension age.
+When you also consider the ever-growing cost of living, many over 50s will be working full-time to maintain, let alone enhance, their standard of living.

-As a consequence of this upward trend in the duration of your working life, more people over 50 will have employment income streams and potentially pensions/investment income.
-For many, employment income will reduce with age, but a traditional remortgage could still be available for those in their 50s, 60s, 70s and even 80s.
-When looking at lifetime mortgages and home reversion schemes, which we will cover in more detail later in this article, there is a minimum age limit 0ff 55.
+As a consequence of this upward trend in the duration of our working lives, more over 50s will have employment income streams and potentially pensions and other investment income.
+For many, employment income will reduce with age.
+However, a traditional remortgage could still be available for those in their 50s, 60s, 70s and 80s.
+When looking at lifetime mortgages and home reversion schemes, there is a minimum age limit of 55.

-On the subject of age, it is essential to note that it is illegal to discriminate against anyone on the grounds of age alone.
-A traditional remortgage should be based on your financial situation and not your age.
+It is illegal to discriminate against anyone on the grounds of age alone.
+So a traditional remortgage should be based on your financial situation and not your age.
 When it comes to a lifetime mortgage, the older you are, the more equity you can release because of the reduced impact of interest on interest.
-A home reversion scheme has no age limit as you are selling part of your property to an investor.
+A home reversion scheme has no age limit as you sell part of your property to an investor.

-The ongoing strength of the so-called "grey pound" has created an array of new services and financial tools for those in their mid-50s and older.
+The ongoing strength of the "grey pound" has created an array of new services and financial tools for over 50s.
 The UK is an ageing population; working lives are being extended, and traditional age cut-off points have been redrawn.
-Amidst a sea of options and opportunities, it is imperative that you take financial advice at the earliest opportunity.
-There is a lot to think about!
+So, amidst a sea of options and opportunities, you must take financial advice at the earliest opportunity.
+There is much to consider!